 - Ask for the type of coverage decision you want.
 Call, write, or fax us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
-You can call us at 1-866-610-2273 (TTY: call MassRelay at 711), 8 a.m. - 8 p.m., 7 days a week from October 1st through March 31st.
-(April 1st through September 30th, Monday -Friday, 8 a.m. - 8 p.m. and Saturday and Sunday, 8 a.m. - 6 p.m.). - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
-You can also have a lawyer act on your behalf. - Read Section 4D on page 147 to find out how to give permission to someone else to act as your representative.
+You can call us at 866-610-2273 (TTY 711).
+Include your name, contact information, and information about the claim. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
+You can also have a lawyer act on your behalf. - Read Section D on page 184 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7 of this handbook.
+Chapter 7 describes the - times when you may need to ask for reimbursement.
+It also tells you how to send us the paperwork asking us to pay you back for our share of the cost of a drug that you have paid for. - If you are asking for an exception, provide the "supporting statement."
+Your doctor or other prescriber must give us the medical reasons for the drug exception.
+We call this the "supporting statement."